Cockroaches (including Wood Roaches)

 - American Cockroach

-- Wood Cockroach / Pennsylvania Wood Roach (Penn State) (generally found outdoors in moist, woodland areas but often they enter homes as “accidental invaders”)
+- Wood Cockroaches (generally found outdoors–their natural habitat–in moist, woodland areas but often they enter homes and other buildings as “accidental invaders”)